Structured Data Generation

 We use Field in our examples, but all the features described below are available for Fieldset as well.

-Sometimes, it’s necessary to register custom field handler or override existing ones to return custom data.
+Sometimes it’s necessary to register custom field handlers or override existing ones to return custom data.
 This can be achieved using custom field handlers.

 Warning

-Every field handler must take a random instance as its first argument.
+Every field handler must accept a random instance as its first argument.
 This ensures it uses the same Random instance as the rest of the library.

 • field_handler(random, **kwargs)